Rocket to Russia: Critical reception

 Rocket to Russia was well received by critics, and was often given a positive review.
 Many critics appreciated the band's progression of sound quality and production value, as opposed to the album's predecessors.
-Stephen Thomas Erlewine, a music critic at AllMusic said that the production "only gives the Ramones' music more force."
-He rewarded the album five out of five stars, stating that although it lacks the revolutionary impact that their debut had, Rocket to Russia is the band's "most listenable and enjoyable album" because of its surplus of hooks and varying tempo.

 Critic Robert Christgau reaffirms that the album's content evolved significantly since previous releases.
 Writing in Christgau's Record Guide: Rock Albums of the Seventies (1981), he noted that the album had "something for everyone" and called it a "ready-made punk-rock classic."
 Rolling Stone critic Dave Marsh began his review of the album by stating: "Rocket to Russia is the best American rock & roll of the year and possibly the funniest rock album ever made."
 Like other critics, Marsh recognized the advanced sound quality, explaining that "the guitars still riff relentlessly, but they are freer within the murky sound, and the songs give them much more to work with."

 John Rockwell of The New York Times deemed Rocket to Russia the band's best album "because the humor and the role-playing have become more overt than ever."
+The Los Angeles Times labeled it "an important breakthrough album," and praised the "inspired lunacy."
+UPI listed Rocket to Russia as the second best album of 1977, writing that the Ramones were "the undisputed kings of American Punk."

+Stephen Thomas Erlewine, a music critic at AllMusic, said that the production "only gives the Ramones' music more force."
+He stated that although it lacks the revolutionary impact that their debut had, Rocket to Russia is the band's "most listenable and enjoyable album" because of its surplus of hooks and varying tempo.